-- Credit Transfer Agreement with the University of Windsor Faculty of Engineering.
+- Credit Transfer Program with the University of Windsor Faculty of Engineering and additional universities.

-- Students in this program fair exceptionally well at Provincial and National Skills Competitions in Mechanical CAD.
+- Students in this program fare exceptionally well at Provincial and National Skills Competitions in Mechanical CAD.

 Graduates find excellent opportunities in product development, testing and analysis, computer-aided design and drafting, material selection and estimating machine and system component design, technical sales and junior management positions in the energy, manufacturing, controls and alternative energy industries.

 Please contact the University of Windsor or your Program Chair for transfer credit program details and completion plan.